GiovaneBarnes/HelpingHandVI/README.md

 ### For Administrators
 1. Access `/admin` and login with admin credentials
 2. Review provider listings and verify legitimate businesses
-3. Handle user reports and take appropriate actions
-4. Monitor system statistics
+3. Mark/unmark providers as disputed for admin-only visibility
+4. Triage user reports with NEW/IN_REVIEW/RESOLVED status workflow
+5. Toggle emergency mode to boost trusted provider rankings and show public banner
+6. Monitor all admin actions through comprehensive audit logging
+7. Take appropriate actions with full accountability and reversibility

 ## Development